beniamin-h/version-bumper/README.md

 `alias bump-minor='/opt/bump.py minor'`
 `alias bump-maintenance='/opt/bump.py maintenance'`

-In order to avoid to type it on every login it's recommended to put aliases into your .bashrc file.
+In order to avoid to type this on every login it's recommended to put aliases into your shell runcom file (like ~/.bashrc, ~/.zshrc etc.).